Joint European Canadian Chinese development of Small Modular Reactor Technology

-This project has received funding from the Euratom research and training programme 2014-2018 under grant agreement No 945234.
+This project has received funding from the Euratom research and training programme 2019-2020 under grant agreement No 945234.
 This website contents are the sole responsibility of the authors and do not necessarily reflect the views of the European Union.

 The ECC-SMART is oriented towards assessing the feasibility and identification of safety features of an intrinsically and passively safe small modular reactor cooled by supercritical water (SCW-SMR), taking into account specific knowledge gaps related to the future licensing process and implementation of this technology.

 to define the design requirements for the future SCW-SMR technology,

 to develop the pre-licensing study and guidelines for the demonstration of the safety in the further development stages of the SCW-SMR concept, including the methodologies and tools to be used and to identify the key obstacles for the future SMR licencing,